Commentary Matthew 23

 in humility consider others more important than yourselves.
 (Philippians 2:3b)

-Verse nine begins a sentence with the word “And”.
-Thus, we know it’s a continuation of the previous thought.
-Jesus was just telling the crowd not to become prideful within elevated positions.
-Now he is telling them not to put on a pedestal those in lofty positions.
-Consider this, if in your mind’s eye you view a person in a position of authority as infallible, you’ll be prone to accept everything they say without question.
-This is how people end up being led by a false teacher.
-They just assume he’s right and they never bother to examine what he’s actually saying.
+Consider this: if, in your mind’s eye, you view a person in authority as infallible, you’ll be inclined to accept everything they say without question.
+This is how people end up being led astray by false teachers.
+They assume he is right and never take the time to examine what he is actually saying.

-If you interpret a bible passage incorrectly, and no one ever points out your error.
-You will likely continue to interpret it that way indefinitely.
-It doesn’t matter that you’ve been teaching Bible studies for ten years.
-You may have been teaching it wrong for ten years.
-Don’t get offended when someone corrects you.
-Not only that, but you should have begun your journey seeking the input of others wiser than yourself.
-Don’t ever think of yourself as a know-it-all just because you’re the one teaching the Bible study.
+If he interprets a Bible passage incorrectly, and no one ever points out his error, he will likely continue to interpret it that way indefinitely.
+It doesn’t matter that he’s been teaching Bible studies for ten years.
+He may have been teaching them wrong for ten years.

 Verse 11

 This is the application of Jesus’s teaching.
-“The greatest among you will be your servant”.
-In every position you hold (and in all responsibilities you’re given), think about who you are serving.
+In every position you hold, and in every responsibility you’re given, think about who you are serving.

 Verse 12